-In its communication to the practice, the Assurance Board focuses on the PwC purpose, our values and the Assurance strategy.
+In its communication to the practice, the Assurance Board focuses on the PwC purpose. our values and the Assurance strategy.
 The communication takes place through digital newsletters, dedicated intranet pages, blogs, video messages, and the regular monthly Lessons Learnt email of current findings from the Real Time Reviews.
 We also communicate through public appearances, opinion papers and through this Transparency Report.
 In addition, our technical department (National Office) communicates on professional technical matters through our weekly Assurance-wide newsletter, and the Assurance Board is very closely involved in the design of the Summer School, an annual multi-day training programme, and in the audit transformation programme.

 The Assurance Board is in continuous dialogue with our younger colleagues including through the so-called Young Assurance Board, a forum consisting of nine younger colleagues, each of them representing a business unit or a unit like the Workers' Council.
 Once every six weeks they attend a meeting of the Assurance Board to discuss topics such as workload, quality, the future of the audit profession or social expectations with regard to our sector.
-From last spring, after the Covid-19 outbreak, these dialogues took place weekly or fortnightly.
 Once every six weeks they discuss developments in their portfolios with the individual members of the Assurance Board.